Variable List Instructions

 The Sax Institute actively encourages the use of the resource by individuals or groups provided ethical and scientific quality criteria are met.

-The 45 and Up Study data dictionaries, variable lists and application forms can be found at the 45 and Up Study site.
+The 45 and Up Study data dictionaries and application forms can be found at the 45 and Up Study site.

 Please note, access to the 45 and Up Study data linked to other NSW data collections requires an application to both the CHeReL and the 45 and Up Study team.
 Data may only be accessed via the Secure Unified Research Environment (SURE).
 For more information or to discuss further, please contact us.